Lift Vault

 How to Perform the Deadlift for Growth (5 Mistakes You’re Probably Making)

 Here Alan Thrall does a quick comparison between Starting Strength, StrongLifts, Texas Method, and 5/3/1.
-I should note that Texas Method and 5/3/1 are better suited for intermediate lifters that are no longer progressing several times each week, which is how Starting Strength and StrongLifts are programmed.
+Texas Method and 5/3/1 are better suited for intermediate lifters who are no longer progressing several times per week, which is how Starting Strength and StrongLifts are set up.

 PROGRAM REVIEW part 1: Starting Strength/StrongLifts, Texas Method, 5/3/1